wizzenalum/deploy.learn/heroku/nodejs-express-mongodb-project/readme.md

 This is heroku CLI tool help use to do everything like push, login, view log etc it will make sense.

-- first install heroku cli if you dont have.
+- first install heroku cli if you don't have.

 ```go
 sudo snap install heroku --classic